manishholla/soliscloud_api_data_store_and_visualize/Procedure.md

 ### Docker

 1. Install Docker Engine.
 In my case it is running on top of Debian (Proxmox container).
-For more: https://docs.docker.com/engine/install/debian/
+[For more](https://docs.docker.com/engine/install/debian/)
 2. Update apt repository and upgrade packages if available:
 		`sudo apt update && sudo apt upgrade -y`
 3. Install Portainer for ease of use.
-For more: https://docs.portainer.io/start/install-ce/server/docker/linux
+[For more](https://docs.portainer.io/start/install-ce/server/docker/linux)

 ### InfluxDB